 This year’s MBIE looks at four of the UN SDGs, focusing on reducing inequalities; working in partnerships; reducing waste; and sustainable cities and communities.
 It examines the increasing pressure on businesses to take an active role in dealing with the urgent challenges that the SDGs respond to; and gives practical, current guidance as to how this can be done.

-With the third event, focusing on SDG 10, Reduced Inequalities, scheduled for 27 November at University of the Arts, Bee Midtown is publishing a myriad of other content for those who cannot make the live events.
+With the third event, focusing on SDG 10, Reduced Inequalities, scheduled for 27 November at University of the Arts, Midtown BID is publishing a myriad of other content for those who cannot make the live events.

 The first podcast in the series, a conversation with Peter Murray of New London Architecture, is now live and will be of interest to those focused on the development, or use of cities; and the ways in which cities can be made more pleasant and sustainable for their workers and visitors.
 The podcast can be accessed here: (link required)